 This assessment has a value of $75 but the Professional Leadership Institute is offering our DISC personality assessment for FREE!

 - How-to guide to interpret your personality score

 - Insights into your strengths and challenges, motivations, and fears

-- How to increase your effectiveness at work and at home
+- How to increase your effectiveness at work & with teams

-DISC is a self-scoring tool that assesses your personality based on four quadrants:
+A DISC assessment is a self-scoring tool that assesses your personality based on four quadrants: